Iacob Zadik: Pokuttia

+Bessarabian mission and retirement

 Later in 1919, Zadik became a divisional general.
 On the first-year anniversary of the Bukovina union, he addressed its people a proclamation, thanking them for their cooperation; the document mentioned Flondor's rival Ion Nistor, but not Flondor himself, contributing to the latter's resentment toward the Romanian regime.
 Nistor himself rarely referred to Zadik's contribution, which he left out of topical work, Unirea Bucovinei.
 Zadik continued to be well regarded by the Bukovina Jews and Germans, with the newspaper Das Volk describing him as an "honorable defender and supporter" of the ethnic minorities.
 On December 14, Zadik was at Cernăuți, attending a parastas service held by the Romanian Orthodox Church in memory of Bukovinians killed in action throughout the war.
 That same day, the cultural club known as Societatea Academică Junimea inducted Zadik as an honorary member.
 In June of the following year, Zadik was in Soroca, where he inaugurated work on a monument to Stan Poetaș, killed in action during the Khotyn Uprising.
 Returning as commander of the 4th Corps, he made the news again in February 1921, after being held up by armed robbers while traveling between Iași and Vaslui.
 During July, he lectured at the Priests' Conference in Iași, convened by Pimen Georgescu, about the activities of the Seventh-day Adventists, whom he regarded as dangerous.
 A month later, he traveled in Hotin and Soroca Counties, where he supervised the backlash against "criminal gangs".

 In the years following his expeditions, Zadik acquired an international reputation, which reached the Republic of Armenia.
 In a report he compiled for the latter's government in 1919, Bessarabian Armenian activist Artyom Tumanyan noted that Zadik was one of Romania's most prominent "indigenous Armenians"—though he also indicated that such Armenians had fully assimilated into Romanian life.
-Again withdrawn from active duty, Zadik served on the Superior Council of the Romanian Army (1922–1924) and a review board for would-be generals.
-In April–November 1924, he was Military Commander of Bessarabia.
+In Soviet historiography as it developed in the Ukrainian SSR (which had advanced its own version of Ukrainian irredentism), Zadik and his colleagues had instead preserved a negative image.
+In a 1928 brochure, Ukrainian communist Hrihoriy Piddubny argued that Zadik had tricked the Ukrainian "petty bourgeoisie" of northern Bukovina by pretending not to want the territory annexed, thus dulling their senses and rendering their opposition futile.